Culver City Stairs

 baldwin hills scenic overlook

-The paved road is pretty strenuous but doable for even a beginner hiker.
+The paved road is strenuous but doable for even a beginner hiker.

 A few hundred feet later, you’ll reach another Baldwin Hills sign (just in case you forgot where you were).